SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp7-published-applications.md

 ---
-description: This article describes how to configure your server to monitor Citrix Published Applications with the SysKit Monitor.
+description: This article describes how to configure your server to monitor Citrix Published Applications with the Syskit Monitor.
 ---

-# Configure SysKit Monitor for Citrix XenApp 7.x Published Application monitoring
+# Configure Syskit Monitor for Citrix XenApp 7.x Published Application monitoring

 In order for Citrix XenApp 7.x Published Application monitoring to be successful, here are the steps you need to perform on **each Delivery Controller server**, which is responsible for brokering and optimizing user connections and access.